ShreelaxmiHegde/Accommate/docs.md

 ### 4. `errors/`
 EJS template file to display error messages.
 Typically rendered by error-handling middleware whenever error occurs, such as validation failure, a missing page or a server issue.
 It can display error details like error status code, message etc.

+### 5. `users/`
+Includes EJS templates for login and signup pages.

 ---

 ## `public/` (static files)

-### `css/style.css`
-File that contains whole project stylings
+`css/style.css` : File that contains whole project stylings

-### `js/script.js`
-Form validations script for both client and server-side validations.
+`js/script.js` : Form validations script for both client and server-side validations.
 Used in dynamic rendering of form errors.

 ---

-## `utils/`
-Stores reusable helper funcions and classes.
+## `utils/` (Stores reusable helper funcions and classes)

 ### `ExpressError.js`
 Exports custom error class which extends Express's `Error` class.
 This helps our error handling middleware respond with the correct status code and message.